Frequently Asked

 When do I start the application process?

-The application process for all grades involves a number of steps, and we strongly recommend that you carefully review our Visit and Apply pages to better understand the requirements of the grade you are interested in.
-If you have any questions about any part of the process, the Admissions Office will be happy to help you.
-Please email us at admissions@nuevaschool.org.
+The application process for all grades involves several steps, and we strongly recommend that you carefully review our Visit and Apply pages to better understand the requirements of the grade you are interested in.
+If you have any questions about any part of the process, the Admissions Office is happy to help you.

 How old must my child be to apply?